google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/keep-your-guests/asking-permission.markdown

   </figure>
 </div>

-## Clarify page-load permission requests
+## Avoid page-load permission requests

-We discourage sites from requesting notification permissions during page load.
+Page loads are a bad time to request permission to send notifications.
 They can be distracting, spammy, and unclear.
-If your app requests notifications during `onload`, make it clear why you're asking.
+If users are new to your site, don't enough enough about it to feel comfortable granting permission.
+If your app absolutely must request permission during `onload`, make it clear why you're asking.
 Dim out the screen and add an overlay that explains the reason for the request.

 For example: